gabrielfedel/mapaculturacampinas/omeka/plugins/NeatlineText/README.md

 ![Narrative](http://dclure.org/wp-content/uploads/2014/03/narrative.jpg)

 And that's it.
-Now, when you open up the exhibit, NeatlineText will automatically wire up bi-directional connections between the spans in the text document and the corresponding records in Neatline.
+Now, when you open up the public or fullscreen views of the exhibit, NeatlineText will automatically wire up bi-directional connections between the spans in the text document and the corresponding records in Neatline.
 Out of the box, the plugin implements two basic interactions:

   - **Highlighting**: When the user hovers the cursor over a span in the text, any corresponding objects in the Neatline exhibit (shapes on the map, waypoints, etc.) will be highlighted.
 And vice versa - when the cursor hovers on an object in the exhibit, the span(s) in the text will highlight.